analogchipper/NanoArchitects_Chipathon2026/README.md

 ![MOX Integrator Transient Waveform](docs/images/Integrator_tran_2k.png)
 ![MOX Integrator Transient Waveform](docs/images/Integrator_tran_20k.png)

+Note:To prevent the reset mechanism from stalling, the lower comparator threshold is set to 1.5V keeping it safely above the 1.3V reference
 **MOX Integrator Summary:** The MOX sensor acts as a variable resistor where its resistance changes according to the environmental gas concentration.
 This varying resistance dictates the amount of current entering the integrator's capacitor, which changes the time it takes for the output voltage to ramp from a 1.3V reference baseline up to a 2.5V threshold.
 An external MCU measures this specific ramp time to accurately determine the sensor resistance, which directly reflects the real-time gas concentration as can be seen in the above results.
 ### Bias Generator (BGR)